benefits of connected breathwork

 There is no ‘best’ Breathwork.
 All types of Breathwork have a great deal to offer, with two caveats.
 Firstly, the Breathwork session should be led by a certified facilitator who subscribes to a clear code of ethics.
 Secondly, the facilitator should have undergone a minimum of 300 hours of training.
 Some new schools are offering shotgun trainings, with facilitators getting certified in as little as two days, which is not nearly enough time to prepare a facilitator to hold space safely and effectively.

 There is a lot that can happen in Breathwork!
 We are working with people’s subconscious minds and this makes the participants extremely vulnerable.
 A poorly trained facilitator can inadvertently cause retraumatization to their breathers, and cause their participants to leave worse off than when they came in.
-So when searching for a breathwork facilitator or a breathwork facilitator training please look for a trauma-informed, lengthy, and comprehensive training that is certified by the Global Professional Breathwork Alliance (GPBA)
+So when searching for a breathwork facilitator (click here to find a breathwork facilitator near you) or a breathwork facilitator training please look for a trauma-informed, lengthy, and comprehensive training that is certified by the Global Professional Breathwork Alliance (GPBA)

 Blessings on your Breath Journey!